akerholten/IMT2531_Graphics_Exam/KNOWN-BUGS.md

 - Description: When going from flight-mode to free-roam camera, the camera "flips" over to the last cam pos before flight-mode started
 - Possible solution: Calculate new yaw/pitch values, and apply them to the camera after flightmode.
 - Cause: Guess: When leaving flight-mode, the camera calulates it's rotation with "yaw" and "pitch" values that have not been calculated while flying

+###### Dashboard not rendering totally correct in first person
+- Description: It seems like some textures have some opacity or are supposed to be drawn with glass on top maybe, so they do not render correctly in the first-person mode
+- Possible solution: Change proper render distance, position, or handle which meshes to draw in which order more correct
+- Cause: Guess: They have glass above them, that makes the opacity draw a bit weird at times?